California is investigating after a private jet carrying migrants arrived in Sacramento, officials say

 The immigrants were taken from Texas to New Mexico, then flown by private chartered jet to California, where they were “dumped on the doorstep of a local church without any advance warning,” Newsom said in a statement.

-The circumstances around who paid for the group’s travel and whether the migrants were misled with false promises will be investigated, according to the governor.
-Authorities did not say what countries the migrants had traveled from.
+The circumstances around who paid for the group’s travel, and whether the migrants were misled with false promises, will be investigated, according to the governor.

 CNN has reached out to state officials from Texas and Florida for comment.